hemantbaranwal1398/news_app_mca_fy/README.md

    - Wait for the building process to finish.
  - Your project will be created and code will be imported
  - **You can also refer to the video for more info.**

+### How to Run
+ - After installing with the above process.
+ - You have to generate a SID key for debugging and have to add that key to your firebase project so it can authenticate that its you who is trying to edit.
+ - Click on run button “Run” button to start executing code in your android studio
+ - It will launch the app on your Android Emulator or Android device connected
+ - **You can also refer to the video for more info.**

 ## Built With
 - Android studio: